danielpintard/danielpintard/README.md

 - 👋 Hi, I am Daniel Pintard.
-As of 2023-2024 academic year, I am a 3rd year undergraduate at Marymount University.
+I am currently a 3rd year undergraduate at Marymount University.
+My home country is The Bahamas 🇧🇸.
 - 👀 I’m interested in biology, particularly molecular biology, bioinformatics and computational biology.
 Specifically, I am currently interested in studying protein structure and protein-protein interactions.
 - 🌱 I have been working with Python for about 2 years now, and have experience with libraries such a pandas, numpy, biopython, matplotlib, seaborne and statsmodels